sumeetmathpati/cs-gate/_dbms/relational-algebra/operators-in-relational-algebra.md

 # Union (∪)

 - Union operation between two relations is union of rows of those two relations.
-- Similar to intersection in set theory, it do not print duplicate rows.
+- Similar to union in set theory, it do not print duplicate rows.
+- Two relations are **union-capable** if and only if (satisfy both the conditions):
+    - They have same number of fields, and
+    - Corresponding fields, taken order from left to right, have the same domain.
 - **Syntax:**
     - `A ∪ B`
     - Above statement gives new table (without name) consisting union of rows of relation *A* and *B*.